michielbdejong/documents/core-tools.md

 If you deploy a new server from an existing one, the existing server will configure it and add it to its cluster.
 A server can always break away from its cluster, as long as it keeps at least one buddy somewhere.

+# coyote-crm

-# coyote-crm is a simple web interface that writes the minion-specs to disk, and reads stats from disk.
+A simple web interface that writes the minion-specs to disk, and reads stats from disk.
+The minion process on the server sees the new desired state, and brings the server into that state.
+The various services on the server can write stats so they get displayed.

 minion-spec      ->
 json-stats       -> coyote-crm